 Ventilation is one of the most critical—and often overlooked—aspects of a healthy coop.
 This isn’t about creating a draft; it’s about ensuring a steady exchange of fresh air.
 A poorly ventilated coop traps moisture and ammonia from droppings, creating a damp environment that can cause respiratory illnesses and even frostbite in the winter.
 Good coop design uses vents placed high up, near the roofline, to let warm, moist air escape without blowing a cold draft directly on your roosting chickens.
 This natural airflow keeps the coop fresh, dry, and comfortable for your flock year-round, preventing serious health issues before they can start.

-Why You Should Never Use Chicken Wire for Security
+Mistake #3: Using Chicken Wire for Security

 This might be surprising, but chicken wire is not for keeping predators out—it’s for keeping chickens in.
 It’s flimsy and can be easily torn apart by a determined raccoon or chewed through by a fox.
 For true security, you need to use hardware cloth.
 This sturdy, welded-wire mesh, typically with ½-inch openings, is strong enough to block even the most persistent predators, including snakes and weasels.
 Every window, vent, and opening on your coop should be covered with it.
 When you invest in a well-built coop, you're investing in peace of mind.
 Our customizable coops are all built with predator safety as a top priority.

-Forgetting to Plan for Easy Cleaning
+Mistake #4: Forgetting to Plan for Easy Cleaning

 A coop that’s difficult to clean will quickly become a chore you dread, and a dirty coop is a breeding ground for parasites and disease.
 When designing your coop, think about your future self.
 Can you stand up inside, or will you be hunched over?
 A common design mistake is making the space too hard to access.
 Coops with enough headroom and large doors make cleaning so much easier.
 Features like removable roosting bars and easy-to-access nesting boxes also simplify the process.
 A walk-in coop can be a game-changer, turning a dreaded task into a quick and simple part of your routine.